brandur/sorg/content/drafts/postgres-sortsupport.md

 complicated by locales).
 My only ever patch to Postgres was implementing SortSupport for the `macaddr` type, which was quite easy because although it's a pass-by-reference type, its values are only six bytes long [1].
+On a 64-bit machine we have room for all six bytes, and on 32-bits we sample the MAC address' first four bytes.

 ## A glance at the implementation (#implementation)

-Let's take a quick look at how SortSupport is implemented.
+I'm going to try to give you a basic idea of how SortSupport is implemented by exposing a narrow slice of source code.
+Sorting in Postgres is extremely complex and involves thousands of lines of code, so fair warning that I'm going to simplify some things and skip *a lot*, but we can still upon a few interesting parts.

-For brevity I'm going to simplify and skip some things so just remember that the code is always canonical!
-Go take a look if you're interested.
+A good type to start is `Datum`, the pointer-sized type (32 or 64 bits, depending on the CPU's architecture) used for sort comparisons.
+It stores entire values for pass-by-value types, abbreviated keys for pass-by-reference types that implement SortSupport, and a pointer for those that don't.

-An good type to start with is `Datum`, the pointer-sized type (32 or 64 bits) used for sort comparisons.
-It stores entire values for pass-by-value types, and abbreviated keys for SortSupport.
 You can see it defined in [`postgres.h`][datum]:

 ``` c
 /*